Porton PharmaTech

 • Planning and overseeing pilot plant trials to validate the scaled-up process (while identifying and addressing possible issues at larger scale).

-Pilot plant experiments are something we're actively doing, under the direction of our committed process engineers.
-These tests are an essential part of verifying that our lab-developed procedures are scalable.
-We keep a close eye on a number of factors, such as system stability, product quality, and performance.
-By taking a hands-on approach, we can refine our processes prior to going into full production.
+Pilot plant scale-up demonstration batches are performed and carefully overviewed to complete the scalability proof-of-concept of our laboratory-designed processes.
+By taking a hands-on approach, we can refine our processes prior to going into full scale production.
 We guarantee the integrity and safety of our production processes as we grow to higher sizes by putting these safeguards in place.

 • Preparing documentation for regulatory submissions.

-Our engineers ensure that all documentation is transparent, precise and complies with regulatory requirements.
+Our quality and regulatory experts ensure that all documentation is transparent, precise and complies with regulatory requirements.
 In order to receive approval to launch new or enlarged items, this documentation is essential.
 To obtain regulatory approval, comprehensive documentation and effective communication are crucial.

 • Assessing the environmental impact of larger-scale operations and implementing measures for sustainability.